How solar panels work

 The question we need to ask is — what is it that makes certain materials insulators, conductors or semiconductors?
 It all comes back to atoms, their electrons and how they are set up in the atom.

 Electrons arrange themselves in layers called shells around the nucleus.
-There are a finite number of electrons allowed in these shells.
+There is a finite number of electrons allowed in these shells.
 Electrons fill the inner shell first.
-Once that shell is full, they fill the next shell, then the next and so on.
+Once that shell is full, they fill the next shell, then the next one and so on.

-On the other hand, if there are not enough electrons available to completely fill the outer shell, then electricity can move more easily.
+However, if there aren't enough electrons to fully fill the outer shell, electricity can flow more easily.
 This is the case for conductors.

 Another characteristic of electrons in conductors is they can be relatively easy to remove from the atom.
 We can do this by giving them some extra energy (like the energy from the sun).
-This is in contrast to insulators, whereby it is relatively difficult to remove electrons from the atom.
+This contrasts with insulators, where it's relatively difficult to remove electrons from the atom.

 An electric field is a region around a charged particle, for example, an electron, where it can exert a force on another charged particle.

 The best way to understand this is to use an analogy involving magnets.
-Most of us have played with magnets at some stage or another.
-If you are holding two magnets, one in each hand, and you slowly move them together.
-At some stage, you will feel the two magnets exert a force on each other.
+Most of us have played with magnets at some stage or another. f you're holding a magnet in each hand and slowly moving them toward each other, at some stage, you will feel the two magnets exert a force on each other.

 It is the same for electric charge.
 When you have two opposing charges separated by a distance, the charges exert a force on each other, and the region between them is the electric field.

 Now think of this separation of charge and the attraction between them.
 The charges want to close that separation due to their attraction.
-But what if there is some barrier that will not let them cross the distance?
+But what if there's a barrier preventing them from coming together?

 Essentially, this is how batteries and other electrical circuits work.